November 9 - 12, 2014

 Educational Session 3: Vaccine Uptake in Underserved PopulationsSession Chairperson: Erin N. Kobetz-Kerman, University of Miami Miller School of Medicine, Miami, Fla.

-Disparities in HPV vaccination: A brief summary of the evidenceNoel Brewer, University of North Carolina, Chapel Hill, N.C.
+In search of racial disparities in HPV vaccinationNoel Brewer, University of North Carolina, Chapel Hill, N.C.

 Provider recommendation of HPV vaccination for adolescent males: A widening health disparitySusan T. Vadaparampil, Moffitt Cancer Center, Tampa, Fla.

 IL-17 and GMCSF may be novel markers for detection of ICCCathrine Hoyo, North Carolina State University, Raleigh, N.C.